google/wireit/README.md

 ## Dependencies

-Adding a dependency to a task tells wireit what the inputs to that task are.
-This allows wireit to skip certain tasks when it knows that none of its inputs have changed since the last time it ran.

-There are two main types of dependencies: tasks and files.

-### Task dependencies

-A task dependency tells wireit that another task must complete before the current one.
+The `dependencies` property tells wireit which tasks must complete before the current one.

 For example, when we add a `bundle` script, we should declare that `build`